-This had to be an appealing vision for Paul, because he and his helpers - Timothy and Silas hadn't been having much success in Asia Minor.
+This had to be an appealing vision for Paul, because he and his helpers - Timothy and Silas - hadn't been having much success in Asia Minor.
 Perhaps this was due to the fact they were busy laying down the new church law - or as the text (16:4) puts it, "As they went from town to town, they delivered to them for observance the decisions that had been reached by the apostles and elders who were in Jerusalem."
-Sounds a bit like a visitation from Presbytery, doesn't it?!
-No wonder they weren't having a lot of success, although we are told that the churches "were strengthened in faith and increased in numbers daily."
-Bill Easum, a 'companion' at the Emmaus Project, would be ranting should he read this text - he has no use for polity or committees.
+Sounds a bit like the kind of church that the Reformers rebelled against some fifteen or sixteen centuries later!

-In any event, the invitation to proceed to Macedonia came to Paul in a vision - at night, naturally - and the three of them set sail from Troas.
+But then the invitation to proceed to Macedonia came to Paul in a vision - at night, naturally - and the three of them set sail from Troas.
 Lots of interesting details here about the trip which brought them to Philippi, and these details always grab me, and drag me into the story.
 We suffer from a tendency when reading a story like this one to think of it being a bit like Star Wars, namely "long, long ago and far, far away."
 We read that they set sail, and tend to think it was some isolated little boat that they were on.
 But in reality, that part of the Mediterranean was a throbbing hive of commercial activity.
-Think perhaps of pictures you have seen of the Thames docks in London in the nineteenth century, or Halifax, or Boston - you get the picture!
-When we read that they "took a straight course to Samothrace" we should hear that they took the express liner or super ferry route instead of the local tramp steamer.
-Think of a cobalt blue sea with a thousand white sails, little boats and big ships heading in all directions.
+Think perhaps of pictures you have seen of the Thames docks in London in the nineteenth century, or Halifax, or Boston.
+And then when we read that they "took a straight course to Samothrace" we should hear that they took the express liner or super ferry route instead of the local water taxi.
+Imagine a cobalt blue sea with a thousand white sails, little boats and big ships heading in all directions.
 Paul and his helpers took a major sea route, one that was bustling with passenger and cargo ships carrying olive oil and grain and wine and cloth and metals and all the goods that were part of a pulsing economy.
 They wound up in Philippi which was the provincial capital of Macedonia, and from that we know it was a city alive with markets and major businesses, and they remained there "for some time".

 Now there's a lack of details, eh?
 Aren't you at least a bit curious as to what happened during those days?
 Wouldn't you love to know what they were doing, how they spent their time, why it took some days to get established?
 I would!
 But sadly we don't have any of those details and that leaves me for one feeling that nothing reportable happened during that time.
 However, we do have a couple of stories of what did eventually happen in Philippi and our text today is the first of those.
-You'll recall from the reading that Paul and his helpers went outside the city gates on the Sabbath, down by the river where they thought there might be a place of prayer.
+You'll recall from the reading that Paul and his helpers went outside the city gates on the Sabbath, down by the riverside where they thought there might be a place of prayer.
 It seems their guess about the place of prayer was correct, for there were women gathered there, and the visitors sat down and talked with them.
 That's amazing enough in itself - remember Paul is a reformed Pharisee, and it probably wasn't easy or natural for him to talk with women.
 But then we are introduced to a woman that was in the group and who responded to them, and this is where the details get really fascinating.